 The NFA student grows in prayer in multiple ways.
 Monthly school-wide liturgies and prayer services are created to enable the entire school community to worship in a child-focused manner.
 In their classrooms and in daily experiences, children learn to pray through expressing their personal prayers and by using Scripture, age-appropriate resources, and the Catholic treasury of prayer.

 Sacramental preparation for First Reconciliation, First Holy Communion, and Confirmation encompasses reflection, study, and preparation beginning long before the children receive the sacrament.
-Parents are intimately involved throughout the entire process for the first two sacraments and are encouraged to join with their parish for Confirmation preparation.
-Through the efforts of the Campus Ministry office, the whole school community reverences these moments for second, sixth, and seventh graders.
+Parents are deeply involved throughout the entire process for the first two sacraments and are encouraged to join with their parish for Confirmation preparation.
+Through the efforts of the Campus Ministry office, the whole school community holds these moments in reverence for second, sixth, and seventh graders.

 Service Learning and Outreach

 NFA students engage in Service Learning.
 Before traveling to the various sites, children study the meaning of their service in age-appropriate ways.
 The Campus Ministry Office and teachers help our students reflect on their experiences during their service and afterwards.
 Children are challenged to grasp the essential meaning of their service and to discover its relationship to their own understanding of justice and unity with others.

 NFA’s Outreach program and co-curricular Community Service Corps (CSC) complement the Service Learning curriculum.
 These signify the further extensions of the Academy’s commitment to the works of mercy and social justice.

 For more information on Campus Ministry, contact Dan O'Sullivan, our Director of Campus Ministry at 215-247-3811, ext 259.